MEET KAREN

 I may be the right therapist for you if you see yourself in one or more of the following descriptions:

-• Someone struggling with the deep identity shifts of motherhood and wondering how to feel like herself again
+• You are navigating the deep identity shifts of motherhood and wondering how to feel like yourself again

-• A NICU or medically complex parent whose nervous system is still in survival mode long after discharge
+• You are a NICU or medically complex parent whose nervous system still feels on high alert long after discharge

-• A first-generation daughter or someone from a culture where asking for help was discouraged
+• You are a first generation daughter or come from a cultural background where asking for help was discouraged or seen as a weakness

-• A grieving parent navigating miscarriage, stillbirth, neonatal loss, or complex grief that feels invisible to others
+• You are a grieving parent navigating miscarriage, stillbirth, neonatal loss, or a form of grief that feels invisible or misunderstood by others

 What I Believe

 Your story deserves a place where every part of it can be held with care.
-This includes the joyful moments and the parts that feel too tender or heavy to put into words.
+Not only the joyful moments, but also the pieces that feel tender, complicated, or too heavy to put into words.

-• Your struggles and pain are valid.
-You do not have to carry them alone.
+Your struggles and pain are valid.
+You do not have to hold them alone, and you do not have to minimize them to be worthy of support.

 A botanical illustration of a purple flower with multiple blossoms on a single stem, detailed with fine lines and shading.